+On our last trip to Japan we visited two Japanese Whisky distilleries.
 In the Kansai Airport waiting area, a passenger is happily cradling his Nikka 12 year bottle.
 He was lucky to be able to purchase a bottle after all.
-Since Japanese whiskies have taken on a fabulous reputation in recent years, aged Japanese whiskies, especially single malts, are hard to come by – even in the shops of the distilleries.
-On our last trip to Japan we visited two Japanese Whisky distilleries.
+Since Japanese whiskies have taken on a fabulous reputation in recent years, aged Japanese whiskies, especially single malts, are hard to come by.
+Even in the shops of the distilleries.

 A tour at the Suntory Yamazaki Distillery

 On entering the premises of the Suntory Yamazaki Distillery near Osaka on a pleasant summer afternoon, we pass the bar.
 A number of visitors are already contemplating their tasting flights.
-But since we are booked in for a tour, we continue to the visitor centre.
+But since we hve booked a tour in advance we continue to the visitor centre.
 The tour is conducted in Japanese, but foreign visitors are handed a smart phone.
 An app provides similar information on the various stages of whisky making in several languages.
-The tour focuses on a very general introduction to the process – there is not much explanation on the peculiarities of Japanese whisky or of the style produced at Yamazaki.
+The tour focuses on a very general introduction to the Whisky making process.
+There is not much explanation on the peculiarities of Japanese whisky or of the style produced at Yamazaki.
 Nevertheless, it is worth joining the tour in order to see the stills.
-6 spirit stills and 6 wash stills work in the main house alone, all visibly different in form and quite big.
+6 spirit stills and 6 wash stills work in the main house alone.
+All of them are visibly different in form and quite big.
 It is even possible to walk through some of the warehouses with impressive rows of barrels.

 The perfect Highball

-After the tour, we are led into the tasting room and instructed (again in several languages) how to compare two component whiskies and the final product, the Yamazaki Single Malt.
+After the tour, we are led into the tasting room.
+There we get instructions (again in several languages) how to compare two component whiskies and the final product, the Yamazaki Single Malt.
 We also learn how to mix a perfect Japanese Highball with soda and ice.

-We do appreciate the opportunity to taste the components (in the bar you can also try the 70% New Pot straight from the stills).
+We do appreciate the opportunity to taste the components of the Yamazaki whisky.
 But on the other hand the tasting does not include any special or aged whiskies.
 They are available, however, at the bar.
+In the bar you can also try the 70% New Pot straight from the stills.
 Whisky lovers thus have reason to visit the distillery if just in order to get hold of a glass of rare whisky that’s not even easily available in the shops (and at reasonable prices).
 After the tasting we have another go at Suntory’s World Whisky and an Amarillo.

 A tour at the Nikka Yoichi Distillery